TileDB-Inc/TileDB-Trino/README.md

 +-------+-------+-------+-------+
 ```

-For sparse arrays only the non-empty cells are materialized and returned.
+For sparse arrays only non-empty cells are materialized and returned.
 The above array is modeled in Presto as a table of the form:

 ```